 Crew Member Injuries – Silence Only Makes Things Worse

-You will find a great deal of information out there for passengers who get injured or ill while on a cruise due to negligence of the cruise line and feel like the company should compensate them for what they suffered.
-It’s rarer, however, to see people talking about injuries sustained by crew members and what their options are.
+You will find a great deal of information out there for passengers who get injured or ill while on a cruise due to the cruise line’s negligence and feel like the company should compensate them for what they suffered.
+It’s rarer, however, to see people talking about injuries sustained by crew members and their options.

-Just like passengers, crew members have to live with the sometimes-questionable decisions that are made by the cruise line itself.
-The difference is that many crew members don’t feel comfortable speaking out about problems that they’ve experienced due to their employer’s negligence because they fear losing their jobs or receiving unfair treatment if they complain and “make waves.”
+Just like passengers, crew members have to live with the sometimes questionable decisions made by the cruise line.
+The difference is that many crew members don’t feel comfortable speaking out about problems they’ve experienced due to their employer’s negligence.
+They fear losing their jobs or receiving unfair treatment if they complain and “make waves.”

-If you are going to present a claim, though, you should give yourself a better chance at success, and that means going with The Law Office of Andrew Winston.
-Not only do they have a successful track record in their 70+ collective years of working as maritime lawyers, they regularly handle cruise ship cases just like yours.
-Their goal is to get you the compensation you deserve – even if it means going to trial against your employers – and to make sure that justice is served.
+If you are going to present a claim, though, you should give yourself a better chance at success, and that means going with the Mannello Law Group.
+Not only do they have a successful track record working as maritime lawyers, but they also regularly handle cruise ship cases just like yours.
+They aim to get you the compensation you deserve – even if it means going to trial against your employers – and to ensure justice is served.

 Maintenance and Cure – Or Lack Thereof

-Maintenance benefits are wages that your employer has to keep paying you if you can’t do your job.
-They have to continue to pay you 100 percent of your wages not just for the rest of the voyage, but until you’re healed and able to return to work.
+Maintenance benefits are wages your employer must keep paying you if you can’t do your job.
+They must continue to pay you 100 percent of your wages, not just for the rest of the voyage but until you’re healed and able to return to work.
 If your injury is something that will prevent you from coming back to work, they then may have to provide you with disability benefits.
 Cure benefits entitle you to receive all necessary and related medical care promptly and to have it paid for by your employer.
 This can include hospitalization, physical therapy, and more.

-If your employer doesn’t provide you with these benefits and violates their duty, you can then sue them not just for the cost of your medical treatment, but also compensation above and beyond this for the pain and suffering that their negligence has forced you to endure.
+Suppose your employer doesn’t provide you with these benefits and violates their duty.
+In that case, you can then sue them not just for the cost of your medical treatment but also for compensation above and beyond this for the pain and suffering that their negligence has forced you to endure.
 For those who have “seaman status,” these aren’t the only reasons that you can sue your employer.

 Other Reasons That Seamen Can Sue

-Most cruise ship crew members aren’t aware of this, but there are all kinds of things that you can potentially sue your employer for, provided you have “seaman status.”
-If this is the case for you, the Jones Act protects you and you are able to fight them in court over things like:
+Most cruise ship crew members aren’t aware of this, but you can potentially sue your employer for all kinds of things, provided you have “seaman status.”
+If this is the case for you, the Jones Act protects you, and you can fight them in court over things like:

-Have you noticed a dangerous condition that isn’t being taken care of by your employers?
-You can sue them about it even if it hasn’t yet led to an injury or they weren’t aware of the issue.
+Have you noticed a dangerous condition that your employers are not taking care of?
+You can sue them even if it hasn’t yet led to an injury or if they weren’t aware of the issue.

 Earned, unearned, and sick wages.
 This is money that they owe you, and they can’t just take it away.

 Breach of contract.
-Cruise lines must honor their contract with you or you can go after them in court.
+Cruise lines must honor their contract with you, or you can sue them in court.

 How Crew Members Typically Get Injured